switch-model/Switch-USA-PG-ReEDS/README.md

 `make_emission_policies.py` script implements these by reading rules from the ReEDS repository on github.com and creating several files and .yml sections with equivalent terms in the pg/settings and pg/extra_inputs directories.
-This also creates a national cap on new wind development equal to the highest rate of growth in 2014-24, as determined from EIA 860m data downloaded by PowerGenome.
-These are the files and sections created by this script:
+This also creates national caps on new wind, solar, nuclear and gas power plant development based on near-term market conditions, as documented near the top of the script.
+These are the files and sections created by `make_emission_policies.py`:

   - `emission_policies_current.csv`: current CO2 policies
   - `emission_policies_decarb.csv`: national cap / carbon tax case